 Having penetrated the North East market, Porky began to look nationally as a means of expansion.
 In 1993 they acquired trading and brokerage firm Protimex based out of Los Angeles, CA. That business continues to grow, adding members and offices around the country that trade meat on both a domestic and international scale.
 Collectively, the trading division would become known industry wide as Porky West.

 After 16 years Porky had again grown to capacity in Jersey City and expanded by acquiring DB Brown in 2000 and moving its headquarters to Carteret NJ.
-It is in this facility that Porky currently operates a warehousing and distribution network that services nine states along the eastern seaboard of the United States.
+It is in this facility that Porky currently operates a warehousing and distribution network that services ten states along the eastern seaboard of the United States.
 From here Porky services 1500 supermarkets and ships six million pounds of meat, seafood and provisions on a weekly basis.
 On a global scale, including all subsidiaries, Porky distributes eleven million pounds of fresh and frozen product every week.

-Ground has been broken on an expansion to the facility that will increase storage capacity by fifty percent.
 Continually investing into the future of the company, Porky is ensuring commitment to the independent supermarket operator.